hamzaouiii/cubrel-move/FEATURES.md

 ### Composite Field: Address

 The `address` type stores a JSON object with sub-fields (street, city, postal_code, country, etc.).
 It is flagged `isComposite: true` in the registry, meaning the field renderer handles it differently from flat types.

+### Composite Field: Multivalue

+The `multivalue` type stores a JSON array of strings — a tag/capsule input (add via Enter or comma, remove via backspace or click) rather than a single value.
+Also flagged `isComposite: true`.
+Emails' `to_addresses` and `cc_addresses` are the current stock usage.

 ### Computed Field: Duration